Akp-arvind/Django-FSD-lab/README.md

 Once you have installed the necessary libraries, and satisfied the program specific requirements, you can run the program by following these steps:

 1. Navigate to the project directory using the terminal or command prompt.
-- Ensure that XAMPP/WAMP server is running.
+- Ensure that XAMPP/WAMP server is running (if required).
 2. Run the following command to start the Django server:

 ```bash